-Whether you’re considering having another baby as soon as possible or you’re going to wait, learn how breastfeeding affects your fertility.
+Whether you’re considering having another baby as soon as possible or you plan to wait a while, learn how breastfeeding affects your fertility.

-Whether you’re considering having another little one as soon as possible or you’re going to wait, it is important to know how breastfeeding affects your fertility.
-Exclusive breastfeeding can temporarily delay your fertility postpartum, making it more difficult (but not impossible) to get pregnant while nursing.
-But it’s a little more complicated than that.
+Whether you're considering having another little one as soon as possible or you'd rather wait a while between babies, it is important to know how breastfeeding affects your fertility.
+While exclusive breastfeeding can temporarily delay your fertility postpartum, making it more difficult to conceive while nursing, it's not impossible.

 Lactational Amenorrhea Method

 We all know the numerous benefits of breastfeeding for mothers, including reduced risk for breast and ovarian cancers.
 Did you know that breastfeeding also causes your body to naturally stop ovulating?
 This means it can postpone the return of a mother's fertility after giving birth, as it affects menstruation through interfering with certain hormone production necessary to activate ovulation.
 Two out of 100 people who use exclusive breastfeeding as birth control get pregnant in the six months it can be used after your baby is born.
 Because of this, many women use Lactation Amenorrhea Method (LAM) as a form of natural conception during the first few months after giving birth.